yogithesymbian/yogithesymbian/README.md

 <h1 align="center">Hi 👋, I'm Yogi</h1>
 Here are some of the things clients have said about my work:

-- ⚡️ “Evan & his team are the real deal!” - E-commerce client with $20M revenue, whose website I built in 3 weeks.
+- ⚡️ “Yogi A.W & his team are the real deal!” - E-commerce client with $20M revenue, whose website I built in 3 weeks.
 - ⚡️ “[QUOTE #2 FROM PAST WORK]” - Large retailer with $50M revenue, total website overhaul.
 - ⚡️ “[QUOTE #3 FROM PAST WORK]” - $100M consumer brand, 30 landing pages built.